-A widely accepted definition is the one used by the UK Chartered Institute of Marketing (CIM): 'Marketing is the management process, responsible for identifying, anticipating and satisfying customer requirements profitably.'
-The American Marketing Association's (AMA) latest definition of marketing was produced in January 2008: 'Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners and society at large.'
-It is our opinion that the AMA definition is more accurate that that of the CIM, as the CIM definition infers satisfying customer requirements profitably: in fact public services like the police and fire service are not-for-profit and in a modern context they undoubtedly apply marketing principles as we discuss in Chapter 17.
+A widely accepted definition is the one used by the UK Chartered Institute of Marketing (CIM) since 1976: 'Marketing is the management process, responsible for identifying, anticipating and satisfying customer requirements profitably.'
+The American Marketing Association's (AMA) latest approved definition of marketing was produced in July 2013: 'Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners and society.'
+It is our opinion that the AMA definition is more accurate than that of the CIM, as the CIM definition infers satisfying customer requirements profitably: in fact, public services such as the police and fire service are not-for-profit and in a modern context they undoubtedly apply marketing principles, as we discuss in Chapter 18.
+A more detailed definition was proposed from the CIM in 2007: